|Guide||♦||18 Triplogs||Active Topic|

 5.2 Junction with Little Blue Trail #41 at the corral at the lower end of Bear Valley.
 Elevation 6,600 feet.

 5.4 Trail heads west out of Bear Valley.

-6.4 High point on trail at junction with an unmaintained trail to Little Blue Creek.
+6.4 High point on the trail at the junction with an unmaintained trail to Little Blue Creek.

-8.9 Rock cairn marks unmaintained trail to the south to Winter Cabin.
+8.9 Rock cairn marks the unmaintained trail to the south to Winter Cabin.

 9.9 Auger Canyon, another unmaintained trail, leads from here to Winter Cabin.